dailymotion/dailymotion-player-sdk-windows/README.md

 Here is what is coming in the next months:

-- New API SDK for Windows UWP apps
+- Improve Player SDK for Windows UWP apps

 **Warning:** **This library is up-to-date and maintained if you want to use the Dailymotion Player on your native Windows UWP apps**.